radifier/radiator/README.txt

                           luffa       use to mine Doomcoin
                           lyra2       use to mine Vertcoin
                           mjollnir    use to mine Mjollnircoin
-                          myr-gr      use to mine Myriad-Groest
+                          myr-gr      use to mine Myriad-Groestl
+						  neoscrypt   use to mine Feathercoin, etc
                           nist5       use to mine TalkCoin
                           penta       use to mine Joincoin / Pentablake quark       use to mine Quarkcoin